AFTERWAKE/IRCBots/burnbot/README.md

  3.   make install

- 4. Edit burnbot.py to configure the bot (see config section below)
+ 4. Edit ```config.yaml``` to configure the bot (see config section below)

  5.   make run

 ## Config

-	chatroom: The channel you want your bot in (ex. #main)

 	serv_ip: The IP or web address of your IRC server (ex. coop.test.dyanetics.com)

+	serv_port: The port the bot will use to connect to the server

+	channel: The channel you want your bot in (ex. #main)

-	owner (not owner_name): Your computer name (ex. cn-vm-developer.shrug.com)
+	owner (not owner_name): Your computer name (ex. cn-vm-developer.shrug.com) (could also be an actual ip)

+	nickname: name given to the bot

 ## Admin Commands